soniacweb/potterworld/README.md

 A ‘spells from’ input box, which is an input of type text.
 A ‘spells’ select list, which will display a unique list of spells based on the API's listing.

+The code below is a short excerpt of this:

 ```
 filter(e) {